 When a store is going out of business, they want to get rid of both merchandise and store fixtures.
 Stores will gradually increase the discounts to sell off their inventory and get the maximum profit.
 If you see something you want, you can probably get a better discount if you wait—if the item is still available.

 At the Sears store closing, I watched the bike seats start with a 10% discount, then 25% off, etc. It was down to 50% off after a few weeks, and there were only a couple left.
 My wife was with me at the Sears store and saw me checking out the bike seat.
 "Why don't you get it?" she asked.
 I said that I thought it would get marked down more.
 My wife picked it up and bought it for me as a Christmas gift!

 Read More From Toughnickel

 The right time to buy at a store closing sale comes down to a trade-off.
 The longer you wait, the bigger the discount.
 But your item may be gone if you wait too long.

-If you are interesting in buying a lot of merchandise, you can make an offer to the store manager at any time.
-Once, I watched an entrepreneur offer to buy all of the remaining inventory of licensed athletic jackets and sweat shirts for what must have amounted to a hundreds of dollars.
+If you are interested in buying a lot of merchandise, you can make an offer to the store manager at any time.
+Once, I watched an entrepreneur offer to buy all of the remaining inventory of licensed athletic jackets and sweatshirts for what must have amounted to hundreds of dollars.
 The merchandise was already marked down significantly, but the buyer was getting an even bigger discount for purchasing the rest of the available merchandise.
 He said he was planning to sell the items at tailgating events at football games in the fall for a big profit.

 Store closing sales may be a good opportunity to purchase large quantities of items you use anyway at a big discount.
 Look for items that can be stored for a long time if you are planning to buy large quantities.